 QGIS has support for approximately 2,700 known projections.
 Projections are stored in a Sqlite database that is installed with QGIS.
-Appendix ?? contains information about the database and the schema.
 Normally you do not need to manipulate the database directly.
 In fact, doing so may cause projection support to fail.
 Custom projections are stored in a user database.
-See Section ?? for information on managing your custom projections.
+See Section 6.3 for information on managing your custom projections.